Skip to main content

 • Discretionary leave

-People seeking asylum who have been granted permission to work are also permitted to undertake apprenticeships.
-You can read more on the eligibility criteria in Annex A of the government’s guidance.
+You can read more about the full eligibility criteria in Annex A of the government’s guidance.